 Your pastor’s leaving may have been a surprise.
 Or it may have been a normal and well-planned resignation that left the church in “good shape.”
 Or it may have been an ugly situation.
 No matter the circumstance, it’s critical that you bring closure to this final phase with your current pastor.

 The churches I work with that ignored this stage often continue to lament for years over the loss of “the best pastor we ever had.”
 Or they struggle with anger and distrust for years because the former pastor did not finish well.
 This is not healthy for the individual, the church or the incoming pastor.

 If the scenario is positive, create a celebration where you thank the pastor for his ministry and say your good-byes.
-The pastor should also, lovingly, tell the people in his farewell sermon that he is no longer their pastor.
-It’s important that he says this.
+The pastor should also, lovingly, tell the people in their farewell sermon that they are no longer their pastor.
+It’s important that they reaffirm this.

 In difficult situations, instruct the people to write a letter to God expressing how they feel.
 These letters are not to be circulated under any circumstance.
 If your leaders are strong and have the good of the church as their top agenda, invite the people to pray out their feelings in small group environments.
 They are not to “gossip out” their feelings, but “pray out” their feelings.
 The prayers must always include asking God to bless the church, heal hurts, and change negative attitudes.